alexboia/WP-Trip-Summary/README.md

 - allow some structured information to be filled in, according to a selected trip type;
 - allow some GPX track to be uploaded and then rendered on a map.

-### Structured information
+### Structured technical information

-Structured information is supported for the following types of trips:
+Structured technical information is supported for the following types of trips:

 - Bike trips;
 - Hiking trips;